gverissi/Todo-list-mono/README.md

 Let's clarify the previous schema by adding some infos:
 ![mvc_clarified](./images/mvc_clarified.png)

-Also this web app was deleped usind a three layered architecture:
+Also, this web app was developed using a three layered architecture:
 ![3_layered_app](./images/3_layered_app.png)

 Now let's represent the packages in each layer: